Progress through peer networking

 Sound interesting?
 Please join us for the next event on February 6, 2018 at RTI International’s campus in Research Triangle Park, N.C.
 For more information and to register for this event, click here.

 RTI’s next Peer Networking event will be held at RTI’s Main Campus on February 6, 2018, and will focus on Social and Emotional Learning.
 To follow news on RTI’s education network, search Twitter for #RTI_EdNetwork.
-For more on past Peer Networking events or RTI School Services, please contact Stacy Costello at (919) 604-3288 or email@example.com.
+For more on past Peer Networking events or RTI School Services, please contact RTI's Center for Education Services at firstname.lastname@example.org.